oasisprotocol/nexus/README.md

 ### Indexer

-You should be able to `make oasis-indexer` and run `./oasis-indexer [cmd]` from the repository root.
+You should be able to `make oasis-indexer` and run `./oasis-indexer --config config/local-dev.yml` from the repository root.
+This will start the entire indexer, but you can start each of its constituent services independently as well.
+See `./oasis-indexer --help` for more details.

+Happy indexing!

 ## Generating Migrations